mooolight/mooolight.github.io/_posts/2023-05-26-Internship-Project-Keylogging-How-It-Works-V1.md

 **Situational Context**:

-- User `noob` received an email from a rogue IT email account that states to execute an `HTML Application` file attached in the email via ***powershell***.
-This was prompted because user `noob` had previously asked the same IT person for help on its HTML webpages.
-The user `noob` unsuspectingly executes the file in powershell that grants the attacker a foothold on the victim's computer.
+- User "noob" received an email from a fraudulent IT account, instructing them to run an attached HTML Application file through PowerShell.
+Believing the email to be legitimate, as they had previously sought assistance on HTML webpages from the same IT contact, user "noob" unwittingly executed the file.
+This action provided the attacker with unauthorized access to the victim's computer.

 ##### Initial Access - uses HTA (follow THM's tutorial!)